 Rename a user

 The effect of changing a user's display name depends on whether the user has a Google+ profile.
-If the user has a Google+ profile, Google services such as Gmail show his or her profile name rather than the display name defined in the Admin console.
+If the user has a Google+ profile, and Google+ profile name changes are allowed, Google services show his or her profile name rather than the display name defined in the Admin console.
 If the user doesn't have a Google+ profile, Google services show their Admin console display name.

 To change a user's display or username:

-- Ask the the user to sign out of his or her Google account.
+- Ask the the user to sign out of his or her Google for Work account.

 - Sign in to the Google Admin console.